EzzWaleed/SearchBar/README.md

 ## Technical Overview

-The app is implemented using , Dagger, RxJava2, MVVM, Clean Architecture, a lot of design patterns such as factory, builder ,chain of responsibility, repository, observer patterns.
+The app is implemented using , Dagger, RxJava2, MVVM, Clean Architecture, a lot of design patterns such as factory, strategy, builder ,chain of responsibility, repository, observer patterns.

 1- Dagger;